 Includes the ability to make and maintain a partner relationship, sexual activities, childcare, and fulfilling other family or partner responsibilities.

 This category includes participation in political and democratic activities, interacting with government and statutory bodies, and managing all bureaucratic necessities associated with being a citizen.

 This group of activities includes setting goals, planning activities, solving problems faced in day-to-day life, learning, and adapting to change.

 WHO Disability Assessment Scales

 The World Health Organisation (WHO) faced a similar problem when developing its disability schedules for use across all conditions.
-It generated some Disability Assessment Schedules (DAS) for use as generic and comprehensive assessments of activity limitations. (here) You can download a book describing the development and showing the scales here, and you may download a copy of the whole 36-item scale here.
+It generated some Disability Assessment Schedules (DAS) for a generic and comprehensive assessment of activity limitations. (here) You can download a book describing the development and showing the scales here, and you may download a copy of the 36-item scale here.
 From a practical perspective, these scales are well-developed.
 They have a full 36-item version and a short 12-item version.
 They have arrangements to be completed by the patient, a family member, or a professional, and they are available in many languages.

 The 36-item version is sub-divided into six domains:

 - Getting around

 - Life activities